various images representing LTRC's focus areas

 • DOTD TR327 Theoretical Maximum Specific Gravity of Asphalt Concrete Mixtures

-• AASHTO T312 Preparing and Determining the Density of Hot-Mix Asphalt Specimens by Means of the Superpave Gyratory Compactor
+• AASHTO T312 Preparing and Determining the Density of Asphalt Mixtures Specimens by Means of the Superpave Gyratory Compactor

 • DOTD TR120 Sand Equivalent of Soils and Fine Aggregate